brakmic/BiB/README.md

 ## Running

-This application can either be run in a development mode directly from console or as a complete web application that resides in a www-directory of one of the available web-servers.
+This application can either be run in a development mode directly from console or as a complete web application that resides in a *www*-directory of some of the available web servers.

 If you're planning to develop this app then you should use